nutanixdev/xi-iot-projects-facefeed/index.rst

    Congratulations!
 You've successfully deployed a facial recognition application to your edge from Xi IoT.
    This base application could be modified for use in retail, banking, municipalities and more.
 Xi IoT would then make it simple to manage the deployment and monitoring of both the edge servers as well as the applications and data residing on them.

-   This lab is but one edge application example.
+   This tutorial is but one edge application example.
 Xi IoT has already been deployed by customers to:

    - Identify objects on a manufacturing assembly line and control a robot to remove unsanctioned objects automatically.
    - Collect multiple parameters from various sensors on a manufacturing assembly line, correlate them, and send aggregated data to the cloud.